oats-center/isoblue/hardware/avenashield/README.md

 # ISOBlue-AvenaShield

-Hardware schematic files for AvenaShield expansion board.
+KiCad hardware schematic and PCB layout design files for the AvenaShield expansion board.